voschezang/coding-handbook/collaboration/alignment.md

 ### Vision & Strategy

 Most of the concepts surrounding strategy emerge from collaboration and experience.
 For brevity, this section focusses on the artefacs of such work: vision and strategy documents.
-It excludes the application of documents - the execution of strategy.
+It excludes adaption of vision and strategies.

-This section considers a couple of artifacts.
+Consider the following artifacts.

 - Guidelines (procedures and runbooks) are the most specific.
 - Strategy documents consider specific constraints, but present systematic solutions.